smattymatty/mathew-storm-site/philo_content/book/Chapter 4 - Deeper Into the Dark.md

 The blueprint fought back.

-Sisyphus traced the passage configuration for the third time, watching the ink seem to writhe away from his stylus.
+Sisyphus traced the passage configuration for the third time, watching ink seem to recoil from his stylus.
 The labyrinth's northwestern section had collapsed twice during construction, crushing three workers despite following Daedalus's specifications perfectly.
 Now, studying the plans by morning light, Sisyphus understood why—the structure wasn't failing.
 It was refusing.

 "It doesn't want to be contained there," he said quietly.

-Daedalus looked up from his own calculations, his eyes sharp despite three sleepless nights.
+Daedalus looked up from his own calculations, eyes sharp despite three sleepless nights.
 "So you've finally noticed.
 The structure has... preferences."

 "It's fighting us."
 Sisyphus pointed to where passages intersected at angles that hurt to perceive.
 "Look at the stress patterns.
 Every time we reinforce this section, the surrounding stone weakens."

-"Not fighting," Daedalus corrected with cold precision.
+"Not fighting," Daedalus corrected.
 "Negotiating.
 It knows what it wants to become."
-He moved to examine the plans, his movements deliberate and controlled.
-Together they bent over the impossible geometries, master and assistant united in solving puzzles that shouldn't exist.

-"If we redirect through here," Daedalus suggested, sketching a new configuration, "bypass the resistance point entirely—"
+He moved to examine the plans.
+"If we redirect through here—"

 "No." Sisyphus saw it clearly, the way he'd once seen the perfect angle to push his boulder.
 "We don't fight it.
-We let it flow the way it wants, then use that flow to strengthen the containment.
+We let it flow where it wants, then use that flow to strengthen containment.
 Like redirecting a river instead of damming it."

 Daedalus stared at him.
 "You're suggesting we let the labyrinth design itself?"

 "I'm suggesting we listen to what it's trying to tell us."
-Sisyphus picked up fresh papyrus, his scarred hands moving with practiced certainty.
-"Here—if we curve the passages like this, following the natural stress lines instead of imposing our own..."
+Sisyphus picked up fresh papyrus.
+"Here—if we curve the passages like this, following the natural stress lines..."

 The new design emerged under his stylus, organic and wrong, passages that flowed like water finding its level.
 Daedalus watched with an expression caught between admiration and fear.